 Facing a busy road in the center of Ryuo-cho, Namura Jinja Shrine is noted for its elegant-looking, thatched-roof main gate and Nishi Honden hall which is a National Treasure.
 The shrine's architecture is from the Kamakura Period.
 On May 5 (Children's Day), it holds the Sekku Matsuri Festival featuring yabusame horseback archery.

 On the east side of Ryuo Town, this ancient mountain is home to over 200 tumuli built during the 5th to 7th centuries.
+In 2013, it was designated as a National Historic Site.
 It also has a few hiking trails.
 It takes about 90-120 min. to go up and down the mountain.
 There are some fine views from the trails.
 At the foot is Ryuoji Temple (龍王寺) and Tenjin Shrine.

 Ryuo-cho (Ryuoh) is a small town and largely agricultural with no train station.
 Take a bus from JR Omi-Hachiman Station's North Exit to reach Ryuo town in 15 min. or so.
 With Mitsui Outlet Park, Ryuo is also popular with shoppers.
 For families, Agri-Park Ryuo is a local farmer's market where they sell local produce.
 There's also a pond with swan boats, farm museum, and petting zoo.